MiguelChiau/JavaScript-Challenges/README.md

 ### Summary

 This project is a series of vanila JavaScript coding challenges.
-The goal is to work on JS fundamentals, DOM manipulation without a library; And it relies upon browser APIs.
+The goal is to work on JS fundamentals, DOM manipulation without a library; and it solely relies on browser APIs.

 # Day 1 Drum Kit